alecksandr26/my-django-code/README.md

 ```
 $ python manage.py shell
 ```
-Here you can test your code and do a lot of things.
+Here you can interact your code and do a lot of things.